How I made my own VPN server in 15 minutes

 Uber is now banned in Italy for unfair competition

-People are (rightfully) freaking out about their privacy as both Senate and Congress voted to let internet providers share your private data with advertisers.
+People are (rightfully) freaking out about their privacy as the Senate voted to let internet providers share your private data with advertisers.
 While it’s important to protect your privacy, it doesn’t mean that you should sign up to a VPN service and tunnel all your internet traffic through VPN servers.

 A VPN doesn’t make you anonymous